Modern Slavery Statement

 POLICY ON MODERN SLAVERY AND HUMAN TRAFFICKING

-We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business or our supply chains.
+We have been signatories of the Principles for Responsible Investment since 2013 and our commitment as responsible investors includes taking steps to address and mitigate the risks of any modern slavery or human trafficking in all parts of our business or our supply chains.
 We are committed to acting ethically and with integrity in all our business relationships and we take the opportunity to encourage others to do so.
 We regularly review the systems and controls we have in place to ensure that the risk of modern slavery and human trafficking in our business and supply chains is eliminated to the maximum possible extent.

 MODERN SLAVERY DUE DILIGENCE UNDERTAKEN ACROSS OUR BUSINESS AND SUPPLY CHAINS

-During the Relevant Period, we assessed our current exposure to modern slavery and human trafficking risk by examining the supply chain of the Charterhouse Group.
+During the Relevant Period, we reviewed our relationship with key suppliers and assessed our current exposure to modern slavery and human trafficking risk by examining the level of maturity of addressing human rights risk for suppliers of the Charterhouse Group.

-During the Relevant Period, we have not been made aware of any slavery or human trafficking incidents in our supply chains or portfolio companies.
+During the Relevant Period, we have not been made aware of any slavery or human trafficking incidents in our supply chains at the Firm itself or in its portfolio companies.